eliudio/eliud_core/README.md

 ---

-## Step 33: Create policies and membership page
+## Step 33: Create policies pages

 Now you can choose to use your website or your android app to do the below.
 We're using the website as we find the interface easier for the below actions.

+1. Create pdf's then export for each page a jpg and store into assets/legal/...

-1. Open your website, here www.thoma5.com
+2. Open your website, here www.thoma5.com
-2. Run policy wizard
+3. Run policy wizard
 Also see policies.txt, i.e. copy this here (or reference!)

 -> update the pages, use the examples C:\src\apps\thoma5_app\assets\legal